voltrue2/gracenode/README.md

 To enable logging, execute:

 ```
-node daemon start /path/to/your/app/ --log=/path/to/your/logs/
+./daemon start /path/to/your/app/ --log=/path/to/your/logs/
 ```

 ### Cleaning detached daemon socket files

 There may be a situation where you end up with daemon socket files without process associated.

-`node daemon clean` will find all detached socket files and clean them all.
+`./daemon clean` will find all detached socket files and clean them all.

 ```
-node daemon clean
+./daemon clean
 ```

 ### Help